WillyAmmm/DAT-Tools/README.md

 5. Select the extracted folder where these files live — the folder containing `manifest.json`, **not** the folder that only contains another folder.

 6. Done!
-You should now see the **DAT Auto Refresh** icon in your extensions bar.
+You should now see the **DAT Auto Refresh** icon in your extensions bar (puzzle piece).
+You can pin DAT Tools to stay on your browser bar.

 7. BE SURE TO RESTART YOUR BROWSER AFTER ADDING THE EXTENSION OR IT WON'T WORK!